Activation degree thresholds and expressiveness of polynomial neural networks: Introduction

 An intuitive way of characterizing the expressiveness of a neural network is by the dimension of the space of representable functions as one allows its parameters to vary.
-For sigmoid activation functions this has been done in \cite{albertini1993neural}, for ReLU activation and non-increasing architectures (as well as a few others) this was done by \cite{bui2020functional, GLMW2022}.
-For polynomial activation functions, \cite{KTB2019, KLW2024} studied this quantity and raised various conjectures, one of which we will resolve in the current paper.
+For sigmoid activation functions this has been done in \cite{albertini1993neural}, for ReLU activation and non-increasing architectures, as well as a few others, this was done by \cite{bui2020functional, GLMW2022}.
+For polynomial activation functions, \cite{KTB2019, KLW2024} studied this quantity and raised various conjectures, one of which we will resolve in the present paper.

 This paper is structured as follows.
-In \Cref{s:notation}, we review key definitions for polynomial neural networks and introduce the notion of \emph{activation thresholds} (\Cref{prob:threshold}). \Cref{s:high-degree} determines the expressivity of polynomial neural networks with high activation degree and proves the existence of the activation threshold.
-The main result resolves a conjecture by Kileel, Trager, and Bruna \cite[Conjecture 16]{KTB2019} and {Kubjas, Li, Wiesmann} \cite[Conjecture 5.2]{KLW2024}.
-In \Cref{s:equi-width-setting}, we prove the expressivity of networks with equi-width architecture by computing the activation threshold--- in particular, we remove any hypothesis involving ``sufficiently high learning degree" by showing the activation threshold of these networks is one.
-In \Cref{s:future} we provide an outlook for the future.
+In \Cref{s:notation}, we review key definitions for polynomial neural networks and introduce the notion of \demph{activation degree thresholds} (\Cref{def:adt}).
+In \Cref{s:high-degree}, we prove the existence of activation degree thresholds and determine the fibers of the parameter map of polynomial neural networks with high activation degree, resolving \cite[Conjecture 16]{KTB2019} and \cite[Conjecture 5.2]{KLW2024}, raised by \cite{EleniusThesis}.
+In \Cref{s:equi-width-setting}, we prove the expressiveness of networks with equi-width architecture by computing the activation degree threshold--- in particular, we remove any hypothesis involving ``sufficiently high learning degree" by showing the activation degree threshold of these networks is one.
+In \Cref{s:future} we provide an outlook for the future, focusing on research directions opened by activation degree thresholds.